nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Clearing SOChedule

     1. Test case: `clear`<br>
-       Expected: All Tasks and Events in SOChedule are cleared.
+       Expected: All Tasks and Events in SOChedule are cleared. <br>
        Success message `Sochedule has been cleared!` will always be shown in the status message, regardless of whether there is any Task or Event.

 ### A7.
 Saving data